konecny-ondrej/compose-markdown-editor/README.md

   - You can use any components and mix them with text editable through `InteractiveText`.

 ## `InteractiveText`
 This is the text, that is editable, if placed inside the `InteractiveContainer`.
+Supports `InlineTextContent`.

 ## `TextMapping`
 Mapping of the visual representation of the document to its source code (and vice-versa).